Muslimah94/forum/README.md

-/api/post/id [GET] get post by post id /api/comment/(postid) [GET] get all comments to post by post id /api/comment [POST] write a new comment to post by post id /api/categories [GET] get names of categories !!!
-NOT READY !!!
-/api/reaction [POST] add like/dislike to DB (if like type=1, else type=0)
+/api/post/id [GET] get post by post id /api/comment/(postid) [GET] get all comments to post by post id /api/comment [POST] write a new comment to post by post id /api/categories [GET] get names of categories /api/reaction [POST] add like/dislike to DB (if like type=1, else type=0)